AEBilgrau/DLBCLdata/README.md

 For previous versions of **DLBCLdata**, visit the old [releases at GitHub](https://github.com/AEBilgrau/DLBCLdata/releases).

 ## Usage
 The package works with many NCBI GEO repositories.
 However, the package is tailored specifically to some DLBCL GEO accession numbers.
-To get an overview of the "supported" GEO numbers, see
+To get an overview of the directly supported GEO numbers, see

 ```R
 data(DLBCL_overview)